21 Most Expensive Disney Movies Of All Time: 'Tangled', 'Moana' And More

 Watch here.

-A 2023 release that saw Harrison Ford’s return to screen as the iconic titular character, Indiana Jones and the Dial of Destiny received a production budget of around USD 295 to 300 million – but sadly grossed only USD 384 million in return.
+A 2023 release that saw Harrison Ford’s return to screen as the iconic titular character, Indiana Jones and the Dial of Destiny received a production budget of around USD 295 to 300 million (INR 2,083 – 2,474 crore approx.) – but sadly grossed only USD 384 million (INR 3,199 crore approx.) in return.
 The movie follows Jones on a round-the-world treasure hunt for the Dial of Destiny, accompanied by his long-lost god-daughter Helena Shaw (played by Phoebe Waller-Bridge of Fleabag acclaim) and her teenage sidekick Teddy Kumar.
 Astrophysicist Jürgen Voller (portrayed by the ever alluring Mads Mikkelsen) is set up as the movie’s main antagonist who pursues the trio with unbridled zeal.
 Despite making a loss, the movie holds a fair 69% approval rating on Rotten Tomatoes.

 Watch a sneak peek here.

 Yet another 2023 release, Disney’s live action remake of The Little Mermaid became one of its most expensive movies of all time.
-While initially given a production budget of USD 250 million, the movie would eventually end up costing the studio USD 297 million, grossing USD 569 million worldwide.
+While initially given a production budget of USD 250 million (INR 2,083 crore approx.), the movie would eventually end up costing the studio USD 297 million (INR 2,474 crore approx.), grossing USD 569 million (INR 4, 741 crore approx.) worldwide.
 The movie features the stunning vocals of Halle Bailey and relied mostly on CGI to recreate the iconic ocean characters longtime lovers of the tale have come to know and love.
 Despite the steep cost, netizens were less than impressed with the CGI work, with some calling beloved sidekick Flounder ‘freakishly cartoonish’.
 However, the general consensus is that the cast is stellar – from Melissa McCarthy’s Ursula to Javier Bardem’s King Triton alike.

 Watch here.

 Released in 2012, sci-fi action-adventure film John Carter stars Taylor Kitsch, Lynn Collins, Dominic West, and Mark Strong among others.
-With a production budget of USD 300 million, the movie had initially been conceived as a trilogy based on the science fantasy novel A Princess of Mars by Edgar Rice Burroughs.
-However, given its poor response at the box office with the film grossing only USD 284.1 million, the studio decided to cancel the second and third instalments of the trilogy: Gods of Mars and Warlord of Mars.
+With a production budget of USD 300 million (INR 2,499 crore approx.), the movie had initially been conceived as a trilogy based on the science fantasy novel A Princess of Mars by Edgar Rice Burroughs.
+However, given its poor response at the box office with the film grossing only USD 284.1 million (INR 2,367 crore approx.), the studio decided to cancel the second and third instalments of the trilogy: Gods of Mars and Warlord of Mars.

 Watch here.